 9. “I’d Like To File A Complaint About…”

-If a customer would like to file a complaint about an employee because they had a bad experience in store, they should absolutely be able to do so from the comfort of their home and after they’ve had time to think more clearly about the situation.
-Customer service employees have bad days like all of us, but if an issue is crazy enough to feel like a complaint needs to be filed, it’s best for the company to make that process easy and transparent.
+If a customer would like to file a complaint about an employee because they had a bad experience in-store, they should be able to do so from the comfort of their home and after they’ve had time to think more clearly about the situation.
+Customer service employees have bad days like all of us, but if an issue is crazy enough to feel like a complaint needs to be filed, the company should make that process easy and transparent.

 Transparency is the key to a personalized customer experience.
 Bad days happen.
 We all get it.
 What separates a good company from a bad one is how they handle the bad experiences.
 They should never be seen as lost causes, regardless of who’s in the right or wrong.
 Allowing a customer to complain about a product or employee helps ensure the same situation doesn’t happen again.
 AI can come into play by interpreting the detailed descriptions and picking out important keywords using natural language processing to determine what the next best course of action is and who to contact.